4lefts/decoy-diary/README.md

 ## To do

 - styling error box
-- adding markdown/rich text editing and storage
+- ~adding markdown/rich text editing and storage~
-- adding "holiday week" functionality (available to admin/smt only?)
+- ~adding "holiday week" functionality~ (available to admin/smt only?)
-- server-side stuff for refreshing pages
+- server-side stuff for refreshing pages - this is using router query params at the moment. we'll see how this goes